-\section{Idea for a Graph Rewriting Implementation}
+\section{Idea for a graph rewriting implementation}

-The linear depth increase result suggests a directed-acyclic-graph implementation of \lo\ \betareduction\ that keeps subterms shared as much as possible, particularly in the search for the representation of the next \lo\ redex.
-The idea is that steps used in the search for the next \lo\ redex do not perform any unsharing, but only use markers to organize the search and keep track of its progress.
-All such search steps together only increase the size of the graph by at most a constant multiple.
-The number of search steps necessary for finding the next \lo\ redex is linear in the size of the current graph.
+The linear-depth-increase result suggests a directed-acyclic-graph implementation of \lo\ \betareduction\ that is based on the following idea.
+It keeps subterms shared as much as possible, particularly in the search for the representation of the next \lo\ redex.
+Steps that are used in the search for the next \lo\ redex do not perform any unsharing, but only use markers to organize the search, and to keep track of its progress.
+All search steps together increase the size of the graph only by at most a constant multiple.
+Then the number of search steps that are necessary for finding the next \lo\ redex is linear in the size of the current graph.
 Unsharing of the graph only takes place once the next (representation of the) \lo\ redex is found: then the part of the graph between this redex and the root is unshared (copied), and subsequently the (represented) redex is contracted.

-Since by Theorem~\ref{thm:main} the depth of the term $\clteri{n}$ after $n$ $\scontractred$\nb-steps in a $\slosimred$\nb-rewrite sequence (and hence after $n$ already performed simulated $\slobetared$\nb-steps) is bounded linearly in $n$, this also holds for the directed acyclic graph that represents $\clteri{n}$ after $n$ simulated $\slobetared$\nb-steps on the sharing graphs.
-Hence unsharing work necessary for the simulation of the $(n+1)$\nb-th $\slobetared$\nb-step is linear in $n$.
-This can be used to show that the size increase of the graph after $n$ contractions of (represented) \lo\ redexes is at most quadratic in $n$.
-Since consequently the work for searching and contracting the $n$-th \lo\ redex is also quadratic in $n$, such an implementation can make it possible to simulate $n$ \lo\ \betareduction\ steps on sharing graphs in time that is cubic in $n$.